traceover/plug.o/README.md

 # plug.o
-Simple example that shows how to link static and dynamic libraries with gcc
+Simple example that shows how to link static and dynamic libraries with GCC.

 # Quick Start

 `plug.o` uses the [nobuild](https://github.com/tsoding/nobuild) build system,
-which requires only a C compiler to build your project.
+which requires only a C compiler to build your C project.
-Even though we are using GCC which is only available on linux so we aren't platform-independent anyways.
+Even though we are using GCC which is only available on Linux so we aren't platform-independent.

 ```console
 cc -o nobuild nobuild.c